-* Copy of the front page of your passport
+* Copy of the information page of your passport

 * Copy of the front and back of your health insurance card, valid for the course of the program

 Other Activities and Details

-While abroad at Oxford, students have access to the complete Oxford experience because they are directly affiliated with one of the school's individual colleges.
+While abroad at Oxford, students have a complete Oxford experience because they are directly affiliated with one of the school's individual colleges.
 As an affiliate, students can take part in the college's social, intellectual, and athletic activities.
 Examples include playing rugby, rowing on the crew team, or singing in the college choir.

 If admitted to the program, fall semester participants leave for England in late August.
-This arrival date allows program participants adequate time to settle into living quarters and complete the required mini-seminar tutorial, an upper division course accompanied by field trips and taught this year by Professor Michele Greet.
+This arrival date allows program participants adequate time to settle into living quarters and complete the academic director's course, an upper division course accompanied by field trips.
+Professor Julie Christensen is the fall 2015 Academic Director.

-Undergraduate students earn a total of 15 hours of George Mason resident credit (3 hours for the short course and 6 hours for each tutorial), while graduate students earn 9 credits (3 hours for the short course and 3 hours for each tutorial).
+Undergraduate students earn a total of 15 hours of George Mason resident credit - 3 hours for the course taught by the academic director and 6 hours for each tutorial.

-Returning students are overwhelmingly enthusiastic about CGE's Oxford Honors Program.
-Several alumni have gone on to become Fulbright Scholars.
-Stay tuned to this section of the webpage for updates about which Oxford alumni are doing what.
+Returning students are overwhelmingly enthusiastic about CGE's Oxford Semester Program.
+Several alumni have gone on to do graduate work abroad.

 - Cultural visits